-The Learning Journal will be shared with their partner.
-Partners should meet weekly to discuss all aspects of the Learning Journal and to give each other support, encouragement and feedback.
+The Learning Journal will be shared with their learning partner.
+Learning partners should meet weekly to discuss all aspects of the Learning Journal and to give each other support, encouragement, and feedback.

-Module 3: Counselling & Psychotherapy Skills Training II.
+Module 3: Counselling & Psychotherapy Skills Training II

 Counselling Skills Training (Video)